European rabbit: Conservation status

-Though the European rabbit thrives in many of the locations where it was introduced, in its native Iberia, populations are dwindling.
+Though the European rabbit thrives in many of the locations where it was introduced, within its native range in Iberia, populations are dwindling.
 In 2005, the Portuguese Institute for Nature Conservation and Forests classified O. cuniculus in Portugal as "near threatened", while in 2006, Spanish authorities (SECEM) reclassified it in Spain as "vulnerable".
 In 2018, the International Union for Conservation of Nature reclassified O. cuniculus in Spain, Portugal, and France as "endangered", due to the extent of recent declines.
-The IUCN assessment of the species considers only those populations within its natural distribution, and as such it is considered endangered by that group.
+The IUCN assessment of the species considers only those populations within its natural distribution, and as such it was considered endangered in their 2019 evaluation.
+It was noted as being both an important game species and an agricultural pest, and continuation of population management and monitoring plans were recommended.
+Hundreds of thousands of European rabbits have been released in Spain and France as part of reintroduction efforts, though these were not particularly successful in increasing rabbit populations.
+Remediation of abandoned land that had been overtaken by forest and scrubland was also recommended, as these encroachments contributed to habitat fragmentation and loss in regions where the rabbit was once abundant.
+The species was later reassessed by the IUCN within its European range in a 2025 publication; based on new information on subspecies population trends, a classification of "near threatened" was given.
+Within their native ranges, stable and positive population trends were noted for the common rabbit (O. c. cuniculus), while negative trends continued for the Iberian rabbit (O. c. algirus); future separate assessments have been suggested for the two subspecies.